avo-hq/docs.avohq.io/docs/3.0/resources.md

 end
 ```

-This is the quick way to set the label, and it will be displayed **only on the `Index` page**.
-If you want to show the message on all views, use the block method.
+This is the quick way to set the label, and it will be displayed **on all pages**.
+If you want to restrict the message to custom views, use a lambda function.

 ### Set the description as a block